 Google shows less information in the search results on mobile than on a desktop.
 Your meta descriptions and your titles will be truncated if you make them too long.
 Think about that when you optimize your posts and pages.
 You lose several characters when optimizing your meta descriptions and titles for mobile.
 In Yoast SEO’s snippet editor, you can switch between a mobile and desktop preview.
 This way, you can compare the differences between the two and find the perfect middle ground.

 Read more: The snippet preview in Yoast SEO

 Prepare for voice search

-When working on your content, you should take the next biggest thing into account: voice search.
-Yes, it’s been around for a while.
-But with the advent of Apple’s Siri, Amazon’s Alexa and Google’s nameless Home assistant, things are moving fast right now.
-More and more people are using their voice to perform actions on the web, and your content has to provide answers.
+When working on your content, you should account for the next big thing: voice search.
+Yes, it’s been around for a while, but with the advent of Apple’s Siri, Amazon’s Alexa and Google’s Home assistant, things are moving fast.
+More and more people are using their voice to perform actions on the web, and your content has to provide the answers.
 If done correctly, you might kill two birds with one stone: you’ll not only respond to questions mobile users have, but it might also lead to so-called featured snippets or answer boxes on desktop searches.

 Read more: How to prepare for voice search

 Structured data is hot.
 By adding structured data in the form of Schema.org to your site, you can open a line of communication with search engines.
 Structured data makes it clear to search engines what all the different elements on your site mean.
 If done correctly, search engines can use this data to give you highlighted search results, known as rich results or rich snippets.
 This way, your site immediately stands out from the crowd, which could lead to a higher click-through rate.